Creating your social media strategy and tactical plan

 - We will increase engagement from existing customers and connections, and draw in new audiences - ultimately driving purchase through organic & paid activity.

-- We will test and learn about the community and the brand in a social space, in order to shape future growth of social media audiences and social driven purchase.
+- We will test and learn about the community and the brand in a social space, in order to shape the future growth of social media audiences and social driven purchase.

 1.2 - Context analysis

 Set-out where you are in your social journey and where the business needs to be, and the reasons for this.

 For example, are you a global organization seeking to consolidate a fragmented approach to social media, or a startup looking to build a social presence from the ground up?